DataDog/datadog-ci/src/commands/synthetics/README.md

 - `run-tests`: run the tests discovered in the folder according to the `files` configuration key

-It accepts the `--public-id` argument to trigger only the specified test.
+It accepts the `--public-id` (or shorthand `-p`) argument to trigger only the specified test.
 It can be set multiple times to run multiple tests:

 ```bash
 datadog-ci synthetics run-test --public-id pub-lic-id1 --public-id pub-lic-id2